-A Staten Island woman found this out last year when she was captured on video taking two buckets of Halloween candy off a family’s porch.
-The family had left the candy in good faith with a sign that read “Save some for others,” while they took their own son trick-or-treating, according to story reported by CBS New York.
-The woman was arrested and charged with a misdemeanor petit larceny, but the video went viral and created some serious candy stealing backlash.
+A Staten Island woman found this out in 2015 when she was captured on video taking two buckets of Halloween candy off a family’s porch.
+The family had left the candy in good faith with a sign that read, “Save some for others,” while they took their own son trick-or-treating, according to story reported by CBS New York.
+The woman was arrested and charged with a misdemeanor petit larceny, but the video went viral and created some serious candy-stealing backlash.

 Throwing eggs at cars, homes or people is considered more than a Halloween prank by police.
 Egging a car or home can result in paint damage, broken windows or worse.
 Depending on the facts and the amount of destruction, it can constitute vandalism or criminal mischief.
 In Texas, for example, criminal mischief occurs when an individual intentionally damages or destroys property, tampers with property, causes a loss of inconvenience to the property owner, or creates markings of some kind on the owner’s property.

 Many Halloween egging incidents across the country would qualify as criminal mischief in Texas, but each state has similar laws in place.
 In 2013, in Newington, Connecticut, two women donning costume masks were arrested after allegedly egging the car of one of the women’s former neighbors on Halloween night “as revenge for years of disputes,” according to a story in the Hartford Courant.
 The pair were subsequently charged with breach of peace and criminal mischief.